ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

 export the interface described in the `Porting Guide`_ to enable handling of interrupts.

-In the remainder of this document, for the sake of simplicity a ARM GICv2 system is considered and it is assumed that the FIQ signal is used to generate Secure-EL1 interrupts and the IRQ signal is used to generate non-secure interrupts in either security state.
+In the remainder of this document, for the sake of simplicity a Arm GICv2 system is considered and it is assumed that the FIQ signal is used to generate Secure-EL1 interrupts and the IRQ signal is used to generate non-secure interrupts in either security state.
 EL3 interrupts are not considered.